 Forney Hall of Chemical Engineering

 Professor Ramkrishna's research group is motivated by ideas in the application of mathematics to solving problems in chemical and biochemical reaction engineering, biotechnology and biomedical engineering.
 Their research ideas arise from linear (operator methods) and nonlinear analysis of ordinary and partial differential equations, stochastic processes, and population balance modeling involving integro-partial differential equations.

 The current focus in chemical reaction engineering is in the application of multidimensional population balance modeling in the area of precipitation and crystallization processes with the objective of controlling crystal morphology and polymorphs (Borchert et al., 2008).
+We are also interested in high performance computing applications for the study of first order phase transitions.
+We use novel algorithms, parallelization schemes, and physics to answer related to crystal structure prediction.
 On another front, joint work with Professor Joshi of Mumbai University Institute of Chemical Technology is in progress involving investigation of bubble columns with computational fluid dynamics and population balance models.

 Recent developments in cybernetic modeling (Young, 2005; Young and Ramkrishna, 2007; Young et al., 2008) are being used to investigate hybrid models by synthesizing cybernetic models with the flux balance approach for intracellular fluxes for bioreaction engineering applications.
 Currently, bacterial systems are under investigation in batch, fed-batch and continuous bioreactors for nonlinear behavior with respect to multiplicity, stability, and periodic behavior using multi-substrate feeds (Kim, 2008).